Narrative by Vilasini Kumar.

 Adding up all the qualities that Chillibreeze stands for and with God’s grace, even if the road ahead gets rough and bumpy, I am confident that I will be fine, as I am part of Chillibreeze.

-Art and drawing continue to attract me, I use free time at home to draw.
-I would like to share with you a portrait I made of my wife Jennifer.
+Art and drawing continue to be my passion; I use free time at home to draw.
+I would like to share with you a portrait I made of my wife, Jennifer.